 Read Reason Write: New York is designed to improve student performance in a number of key reading skills.
 Each book contains high-interest reading selections related to a given theme.
 These selections form the base for a range of reading comprehension and writing activities, including graphic organizers to help students sort out their thoughts.
+See New York standards correlation.

 - Ascending readability levels are found throughout each book, starting slightly below and building to a high on-grade level.
 This approach reflects the Common Core’s emphasis on more rigorous text to “stretch” students’ reading comprehension.